up button arrow

 • Coverage on commercial property: This provides protection against damages to building structures such as fences, garages, and pools from weather and human activities, whether deliberate or accidental.
 It also covers various business and maintenance properties.
 This coverage can also cover buildings under construction.

-• Coverage on general liability: This covers and pays for claims by injured tenants and other people.
+• General liability coverage: This covers and pays for claims by injured tenants and other people.

 • Income loss coverage: When a building becomes uninhabitable because of certain damages, this coverage pays out to policyholders as compensation for income loss.